The best firewood for fireplaces is a very interesting topic for those who are using fireplaces.

 - Which wood produces less creosote?

-In determining which type of wood is better for the fireplace, it’s important to re-think about some of the chemicals in high school and the fact that all trees, regardless of their species, are almost identical.
+In determining which type of wood is better for the fireplace, it’s important to re-think some of the chemicals in high school and the fact that all trees, regardless of their species, are almost identical.

 However, different factors such as density and humidity are effective in the quality of firewood.